inadarei/nodebootstrap/README.md

 Node Bootstrap is a project skeleton for Node.js 6.x development with Twitter's Bootrstrap2 (no pun intended) framework.

-Project skeleton has common node.js webapp layout, suggests some common Node modules and best-practices in its packaging as well as provides two convenient shell scripts:
+Project skeleton provides: common node.js webapp layout for repsonsive web development, suggests some common Node modules and best-practices, as well as provides two convenient shell scripts:
 * start_dev.sh will start your server.js node app in single-CPU mode with hot-realoading of code enabled.
 * start.sh will start your server.js without hot-reloading, but with as many child processes as you have CPU cores.